 The Economic Investment Program may include, but is not limited to, permit fee waivers, infrastructure assistance, and other grant monies.

-The Economic Development division of Revitalization Strategies focuses on assisting businesses in Ocala.
+The Economic Development division of Community Development Services focuses on assisting businesses in Ocala.

 Staff members work closely with the Ocala/Marion County Chamber and Economic Partnership.